You-now-Who/discord-visualiser/README.md

 3. **Open your browser** to the URL shown in the terminal (usually http://localhost:8501)

+4. **Upload your messages.json file** using the file uploader in the web interface

 ## Data Format

-Your `data/messages.json` file should contain an array of message objects with the following structure:
+The app accepts uploaded JSON files containing Discord message data.
+Your JSON file should contain an array of message objects with the following structure:

 ```json
 [